 3D printers are among the most prevalent pieces of equipment in technical labs, from middle schools to university research labs.
 With hundreds of 3D printers on the market, it can be overwhelming to decide which is best for your classroom.
 We interviewed Adam Zelny, Applications Specialist at AET Labs, who trains instructors across New England on how to best use lab equipment for curriculum needs.
-He shared some factors to consider, beyond price, when purchasing a 3D printer.
+He shared some factors to consider, beyond price, when purchasing 3D printers for classrooms.

 There are hundreds of 3D printers on the market.
 How do you suggest instructors determine which is best for them?